asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 [Code](https://codesandbox.io/s/cool-mestorf-ybn1q)

-A few months ago I wrote about how [mocked apis](https://alexandrempsantos.com/using-mocked-apis-to-increase-developer-productivity/) can help in the real world where we sometimes build frontends for APIs that are not ready yet.
+A few months ago I wrote about how [mocked apis](https://alexandrempsantos.com/using-mocked-apis-to-increase-developer-productivity/) can help in the real world where we frequently build frontends for with APIs that are not ready yet.

-Outside the ember world, there _was_ no _go to solution_ to develop frontends without a finished API.
+In ember, `ember-cli-mirage` was the solution, but outside the ember world, there _was_ no _go to solution_ to develop frontends without a finished API.

 Funny thing was that the [ember-cli-mirage](https://twitter.com/samselikoff/status/1131309704318193665) team was also thinking about something similar:

 https://twitter.com/samselikoff/status/1131309704318193665

-## They were starting to **extract the core** of `ember-cli-mirage` to `@miragejs/server`!
+## They were starting to **extract the core** of ember-cli-mirage to @miragejs/server!

-At the time I replied to this tweet and ended up having a few chats with Sam because he wanted to understand what were people's painpoints and how could Mirage help solve them.
+At the time I replied to this tweet (it looked amazing!).
+Ended up having a few chats with Sam because he wanted to understand what were people's painpoints and how could Mirage help solve them.

-I ended up helping them with the extraction to [@miragejs/server](https://github.com/miragejs/server), learned a lot and had a very nice opportunity to work with [Sam](https://twitter.com/samselikoff) and [Ryan](https://twitter.com/ryantotweets), they are awesome 🙏.
+I ended up helping them with the extraction to [@miragejs/server](https://github.com/miragejs/server), learned a lot and had a very nice opportunity to work with [Sam](https://twitter.com/samselikoff) and [Ryan](https://twitter.com/ryantotweets), and they are awesome 🙏.

 A few months latter `@miragejs/server` is in beta! `v0.1.25` is out, as well as the [new website](https://miragejs.com/)!

-# The problem
+# Back to the problem

 Developing frontends without a finished API...
 That's a pain right?
 And why?